icerpc/icerpc-docs/pages/getting-started/icerpc-csharp/tutorial.md

 ### slice/Greeter.slice - the contract

-This file holds the contract between our client and server applications, specified with the [Slice][slice] language.
+This file holds the contract between our client and server applications, specified with the [Slice] language.
 It's a simple greeter:

 ```slice